 - 1 ½ cups ice

-- 1 can full-fat coconut milk (refrigerated for at least 5 hours (Note: only needed if making the whipped cream))
+- 1 can full-fat coconut milk, refrigerated for at least 5 hours

-- Cinnamon (nutmeg or raw cacao powder for sprinkling (Note: only needed if making the whipped cream))
+- Cinnamon, nutmeg or raw cacao powder for sprinkling

 - Remove your coffee smoothie recipe from the fridge, top with a few generous dollops of whipped cream.
 Dust with cinnamon, nutmeg or cacao powder.
 Drink at once.

-If you decide to make the dairy-free whipped cream, you will most definitely have leftovers.
-Although both regular and dairy-free whipped cream always taste best if eaten immediately, leftovers keep nicely in the fridge for 2 to 3 days if stored in a covered container.
+- Best eaten immediately, however your leftovers will keep nicely in the fridge for 2 to 3 days if stored in a covered container.